Peter-Easton/GrapheneOS-Knowledge/For Testers/The-Compatibility-Test-Suite.md

 In this example, while the activity listed as **CtsActivityManagerDeviceTestCases** seems to have passed, it's been listed as "flaky."
 This could be for a variety of reasons.
 If you've noticed that after five or more repeated runs, a particular test module is not consistently passing, it's best to call it "flaky" and review in the test results what information seems to recur whenever a test fails.

+**Attention!** - There should only be three possible states for a test: **pass** to indicate it's consistently passing, **flaky** to indicate that the test passes some of the time but not others, and **fail** to indicate that the test is consistently failing to pass.
+This is to allow the reports to be searched via `grep` which makes things easier for the lead developers.
+Please use these states, then expand on them in notes to allow them to be searched.

 ```
 * CtsAutoFillServiceTestCases - 4 failures
     - failure: android.autofillservice.cts.WebViewActivityTest#testAutofillAndSave